List of Guilty Gear characters: Slayer

-Slayer (スレイヤー, Sureiyā) is one of the few surviving species a nearly extinct ancient vampire race Nightless (ナイトレッスン, Naitoressu), who founded the Assassins Guild.
+Slayer (スレイヤー, Sureiyā) is one of the few surviving members of a nearly extinct ancient vampire race, the Nightless (ナイトレッスン, Naitoressu), who founded the Assassins Guild.
 He comes out of hiding when the Guild dives into chaos after Zato's disappearance.
-Cultured and debonair, Slayer enjoys haiku and spends his time with his wife Sharon, another immortal.
+Cultured and debonair, Slayer adheres to a code of Dandyism.
+He enjoys haiku and spends his time with his wife Sharon, another immortal.
 He also has a personal connection with Gabriel, the president of Zepp, but seems to be acquainted with all of the movers and shakers of the Guilty Gear universe.
 He has the apparent motive of either observing the cast, or warning them of being targeted by the Post-War Administration Bureau.
 He personally knows "That Man"/Asuka and that character seems to hold him in high regard since he apologizes to Slayer.
 He was originally thought to be the only known surviving Nightless left, until another known as Nagoriyuki is found alive and unearthed by Happy Chaos during -STRIVE-.